 When it came time to marry, Florence Foster married a Dr. Jenkins before her 20th birthday.
 Sadly, it was not a good match, especially after she learned she had contracted syphilis from her philandering husband.
 She was divorced but the genealogist will see from medical records that she was left to battle the disease.
 At that time, syphilis had no cure.

-Because of her father’s good financial management and his will, her own fortune, shall we say, hit a high note.
+Because of her father’s good financial management and his will, her huge net worth, shall we say, hit a high note.

 When Charles Foster died in 1909, there was an intact will.